DataDog/hiring-engineers/answers.md

 <a href="https://www.flickr.com/photos/158412660@N04/41615765295/in/dateposted/" title="status"><img src="https://farm2.staticflickr.com/1744/41615765295_391eea376d.jpg" width="500" height="186" alt="status"></a>

-If you head back to the datadog website, you should now see your machine located on the [insfrastructure list](https://app.datadoghq.com/infrastructure).
+If you head back to the datadog website, you should now see your machine on the [insfrastructure list](https://app.datadoghq.com/infrastructure).

 ## Collecting Metrics